AkumajouHelp/westbound-script-auto-farm/README.md

 - **Coyote Respawn Tracker**: Monitors coyotes' respawn times and notifies the player when a coyote has respawned.
 - **Simple GUI**: Features a toggle button for starting and stopping the auto-farming process with ease.
 - **Notifications**: Provides notifications for important events such as defeating a coyote, selling items, or when a coyote respawns.
+- **GUI Auto Hide on Death:** Automatically hides the in-game GUI when the player dies and respawns.
+This helps maintain a cleaner UI during gameplay, ensuring the interface is not visible during the respawn process.
+The GUI will be re-enabled when the player starts interacting again.

 ---